matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 $> kubectl get pods -l "app=nginx" -o yaml
 ```

-- **Declarative way:** Instead of issuing commands, you provide a configuration file that tells Kubernetes what you want your
+- **Declarative way**: Instead of issuing commands, you provide a configuration file that tells Kubernetes what you want your
 desired state to look like and Kubernetes figures out how to do it.

 ```yaml